ericzyl/ericzyl.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first year Statistics Master's student at Columbia University.
-My area of interest is machine learning and optimization, particularly in natural language processing, algorithmic fairness, and personalization.
-I am actively looking for research opportunities in machine learning.
+I am a first year Statistics Master's student at Columbia University.
+My area of interest is machine learning in social sciences, particularly in crime analysis and related aspects in legal system.
+I am interested in topics such as natural language processing, algorithmic fairness, and personalization.
+I am actively looking for research opportunities.

 <!---
 A data-driven personal website